About the Staff

 David C. Main

-Senior Counselor, Former Board Member
+Senior Counsel, Former Board Member

 David Main serves in the position of Senior Counselor to the Fellowship, providing advice and guidance to the Board of Directors and the Chief Operating Officer on strategic and operational matters from the perspective of a long-time Board member and former Chairman.
 Mr. Main worked for David Winston on the staff of Senator Richard Schweiker early in his career and was a founding board member of the Fellowship.
 He served on the Board and its legal counsel for 35 years.